OpenInternet/Infuse/content/learning-path/2/module-2.ar.md

 - Conducting backups and disk imaging

 ---
+## Main Section
 Operational security for detecting malware can be divided into concerns related to specific scenarios:

 - Directly interacting with a device of unknown status
 - Using a separate ‘good’ device to interact with a device of unknown status
 - Interacting with files or links of unknown status

-## Using a device of unknown status
+### Using a device of unknown status

 In many cases you will be handed a device and asked to inspect it for malware (or you may need to do this to your own device).

 Be aware that in case the device is compromised, your activities may be monitored, which may impact risk and safety for your client.
 Any keystrokes including access to online accounts or communications may be captured.
 External storage devices such as hard drives or USB flash drives may become targets for transfer of malicious code, and any network connections may be used to further spread or exfiltrate malicious code.

 Note as well that introducing analysis tools can trigger a ‘kill switch’ on some malware which has been designed to evade detection and analysis.
 In such cases, capturing a disk image and other forensic records may be necessary for further analysis.
-This is not covered in this learning path but is covered in [Analyzing Malware](https://docs.google.com/document/d/1tgvDPn7FXoaZVrdULKYu8HeOrfDaoelKJLzojDDA6mg/edit).
+This is not covered in this learning path but is covered in [Analyzing Malware](/en/learning-path/3/).

-## Using a separate ‘good’ device during the malware detection process
+### Using a separate ‘good’ device during the malware detection process

 If you suspect that a device is infected with malware, you should do as little as possible with it until you learn more about its status.
 For this reason, you should always use a device where you do not suspect any malware infections to handle any sensitive information.

 If, for example, a person you are supporting suspects that their laptop or desktop might have been compromised, ask them to just use their mobile phone to communicate with you.
 It’s usually a good idea to shut down the potentially compromised laptop or desktop or at least disconnect it from the internet.
 If your beneficiary has tied their Signal, WhatsApp, and other accounts to the potentially compromised device, it might be a good idea to unlink those (doing so from a device that you do not suspect to be compromised) while the detection process is ongoing.

-## Interacting with files or links of unknown status
+### Interacting with files or links of unknown status

 When going through the malware detection process, you might encounter links or files (either ordinary files or executable files) you are unsure about and which you suspect might be delivering malware payloads.
 If you are copying those links or files from a potentially compromised device to an analysis device, there’s always a risk that they could also infect your analysis device.
 In order to reduce the chances of this happening, we recommend: